chutrunganh/OOP.20232.21/README.md

 ```
 *Replace ${PATH_TO_FX} with the actual path to the `lib` directory of JavaFX in your machine.*

 Upon successful completion of the above steps, you are prepared to commence exploration of the project.
+Open the repository with your IDE/code editor that can compile and run Java files and run the Main class: sourcecode/application/demonstration/Main.java.
+Should the application execute, you can begin investigating the viruses.
+Refer to the Help section in the app for further instructions if you need.